xtruder-archive/rocketeer/README.md

 You can access it on url "http://host:port/"

 First you should create streamer from list of avalible streamers.
-You can get list of avalible streamers with GetStreamers.
-Then you can create streamer using CreateStreamer and it will return instance id of newly created streamer.
+You can get list of avalible streamers with **GetStreamers**.
+Then you can create streamer using **CreateStreamer** and it will return instance id of newly created streamer.
 This will create streamer instance.
-You can get all streamer instances using GetStreamerInstances.
-You can destroy instance using DestroyInstance or to destroy all instances, call DestroyInstances.
+You can get all streamer instances using **GetStreamerInstances**.
+You can destroy instance using **DestroyInstance** or to destroy all instances, call **DestroyInstances**.
-If you want to know more open server.py and you can see api in StreamersHandler class.
+If you want to know more open server.py and you can see api in **StreamersHandler** class.

 You can access any instance you created on uri "http://host:port/instance_id/".
-You can get streamer status using GetStreamerStatus, which returns list of status vars, like fps, time,...
-You can get streamer run status you can call GetStreamerRunStatus, which returns 0 for stopped, 1 for running, 2 for error, 3 for ended and 4 for unknown.
-Of course you can start streamer using StartStreamer and stop using StopStreamer.
-To get streamer value call GetStreamerValue and to set one call SetStreamerValue.
+You can get streamer status using **GetStreamerStatus**, which returns list of status vars, like fps, time,...
+You can get streamer run status you can call **GetStreamerRunStatus**, which returns 0 for stopped, 1 for running, 2 for error, 3 for ended and 4 for unknown.
+Of course you can start streamer using **StartStreamer** and stop using **StopStreamer**.
+To get streamer value call **GetStreamerValue** and to set one call **SetStreamerValue**.
 The only usefull value right now is auto_restart set to one.
 This values gets also passed to your template.

 How to create new streamer template:
 ------------------------------------
 Go to templates folder and you can see sample_template.py and sample_template.tpl.
 In your py file you define what varibales get passed to template, and in tpl file is template.
 It is based on mustache templating engine.
 You must remember that __init__ function of template gets values you set using SetStreamerValue as key value.

+You must also register your newly created streamer in server.py, using RegisterStreamer.

 TODO:
 -----